Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Results and Discussion

 The double perovskite Cs$_2$AgInCl$_6$ has a cubic structure with space group \textit{Fm$\bar{3}$m}.
-The corresponding sublattice is composed of alternate octahedra of InCl$_6$ and AgCl$_6$ as shown in Figure~\ref{fig_dp}a.
-On partial substitution of different elements as shown in Figure~\ref{fig_dp}b (metals and/or halogens), the distortion is very less pronounced.
-Here we have started with 32 primary set of combinations of metals M(I), M(II), M(III) and halogen X at Ag/In and Cl site respectively, where concentration of each set is varied to build a database of nearly 140 combinations.
+The corresponding sublattice is composed of alternate octahedra of InCl$_6$ and AgCl$_6$ as shown in Fig.~\ref{fig_dp}(a).
+On partial substitution of different elements as shown in Fig.~\ref{fig_dp}(b) (metals and/or halogens), the distortion is negligible (see Section II in SI).
+Here we have started with 32 primary set of combinations of metals M(I), M(II), M(III) and halogen X at Ag/In and Cl site, respectively, where concentration of each set is varied to build a database of nearly 140 combinations.
 However, note that here, we have presented the results of 25\% substitution for metals and 4\% substitution for halogen atoms.
-This is because we have seen and thoroughly checked that, as we increase the concentration of the external element, if the band gap is increased (or decreased), it increases (or decreases) consistently on further increasing the concentration.
-Two such test cases are shown in Figure S1 in Supporting Information (SI).
+This is because we have seen and thoroughly checked that, with the increase in concentration of the external element, if the band gap is increased (or decreased), the same trend is followed with further increase in concentration.
+Two such test cases are shown in Fig. S1.
 We have also reported this, to be the case in our previous experimental finding~\cite{doi:10.1021/acs.jpclett.9b02168}.
-The structural stability of all the alloyed configurations has been determined by calculating two geometrical parameters, viz. the Goldschmidt tolerance factor ($t$) and the octahedral factor ($\mu$).
+Moreover, some combinations beyond 25\% substitution are not considered in the following cases: (i) toxic elements (viz.
+Tl(III), Cd(II), Pb(II)), (ii) elements that lead to instability on 25\% substitution (viz.
+Co(II), Cu(II), Ni(II)), and (iii) elements that result in larger (larger than pristine Cs$_2$AgInCl$_6$) indirect band gap on 25\% substitution (viz.
+Ac(III), Ba(II), Ge(II) and Sn(II)).
+The structural stability of all the configurations has been determined by calculating two geometrical parameters, viz. the Goldschmidt tolerance factor ($t$) and the octahedral factor ($\mu$).
 For single perovskite ABX$_3$, $t = (r_\textrm{A} + r_\textrm{X})/\sqrt{2}(r_\textrm{B} + r_\textrm{X})$ and $\mu = r_\textrm{B}/r_\textrm{X}$, where $r_\textrm{A}$, $r_\textrm{B}$, and $r_\textrm{X}$ are the ionic radii of cation A, B, and anion X, respectively.
 In case of double perovskites, $r_\textrm{B}$ is the average of the ionic radii at B sites.
-For stable perovskites, the ranges of $t$ and $\mu$ are respectively, $0.8\leq t\leq1.0$ and $\mu>0.41$~\cite{C5SC04845A}.
+For stable perovskites, the ranges of $t$ and $\mu$ are: $0.8\leq t\leq1.0$ and $\mu>0.41$~\cite{C5SC04845A}.
 The Shannon ionic radii~\cite{doi:10.1107/S0567739476001551} have been considered to evaluate $t$ and $\mu$.
-For the configurations we have considered, $t$ lies between 0.85 and 0.91, and $\mu$ has the value between 0.50 and 0.59 (see Table S1).
+For the configurations we have considered, $t$ lies between 0.85 and 0.91, and $\mu$ has the value between 0.50 and 0.59 (see Table S2 in SI).
 Therefore, these probable structures are stable.